-When: Late spring, summer, autumn
+When: Late spring, summer, autumn.

-Where: All over the NT, though impact can be very patchy, with one area getting rain and another area 1km away not getting rain.

-How: The land heats up faster than surrounding air, causing warming of the air near the surface.
+- Where: All over the regions, though impact can be very patchy, with one area getting rain and another area 1km away not getting rain. - How: The land heats up faster than surrounding air, causing warming of the air near the surface.
 Warm air always wants to rise and is considered to be an unstable airmass.
 As the air rises, any water vapor condenses and cools.
 If there is sufficient moisture and condensation nuclei (such as dust particles), it will rain.

 Minimal.
-Sometimes a few days (general prediction), but only a few hours for a more precise prediction of timing/location of storm.
+Sometimes a few days (general prediction), but only a few hours for a more precise prediction.